n0toose/TinyFlowerBeds/README.md

 ```

-By default, this bot will prioritize environment variables over the `credentials.py` file.
+By default, this bot will prioritize environment variables over the `config.txt` file.

 If you believe that environment variables are more convenient for you, then you will need to register the following keys:
 * CONSUMER_KEY